JapCalabyu/List-of-Projects/README.md

-# 🗺 Katie's Portfolio
+# 🗺 Jasper's Portfolio

-Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field.
+Welcome to my data portfolio, where I present a curated summary of projects that showcase my skills in data analysis, cleaning, and visualization.

 ## 📚 Table of Contents
 - [Data Analyst](#DataAnalyst)